spruceid/treeldr/README.md

 # TreeLDR

-TreeLDR is Linked-Data framework providing three main features:
+TreeLDR is Linked-Data serialization framework providing three main features:
-  - RDF layouts to serialize and deserialize RDF datasets from/to structured data;
+  - RDF layouts to serialize and deserialize RDF datasets from/to tree data;
   - A concise schema definition language for RDF classes and layouts;
   - A set of boilerplate code generator.